jmontezai/Sport_Store_Analysis/README.md

 ## 💡 Key Insights

-📈 Revenue grew consistently from 2022 to 2024, reaching **€4.6M**, indicating strong business expansion
+📈 Revenue has grown from 2022 to 2024, reaching €4.6M, showing strong business growth

-🚴 The **Equipment category dominates revenue**, highlighting reliance on high-value products and potential concentration risk
+🚴 The Equipment category generates most of the revenue, driven by high-value products like bikes

-🎯 A small group of products generates most of the sales, reinforcing the need for portfolio diversification
+🎯 A small number of products generate a large share of revenue, showing dependency on key items

-👥 The **Average income segment** leads in both customer volume and revenue
+👥 The Average income segment generates most of the customer volume and revenue, followed by High-income customers
-➡️ The **High-income segment** contributes strongly to higher value per customer

-💳 **Credit Card** is the dominant payment method, followed by PayPal
+💳 Credit Card is the most used payment method, followed by PayPal

-🔁 The overall return rate is low (**2.72%**), although products like **Leggings** show higher return levels
+🔁 The overall return rate is low (2.72%), although some products like Leggings have higher return levels